-For those afforded the privilege of staying at home and practicing social distancing, working from home is the new reality that we have to deal with, whether we were ready for it or not.
+For those with the privilege to stay home, working from home is the new reality we have to deal with, whether we were ready for it or not.

 Working from home can upset the balance between work and personal life.
-It presents entirely new challenges compared with working in an office, like loneliness, bad time management, heightened levels of stress and miscommunication with staff or team members.
+It presents entirely new challenges compared to working in an office, like loneliness, bad time management, heightened levels of stress, and miscommunication with staff or team members.
 The conditions of a work-from-home setup can also affect health and mental well-being.
-The isolation and burnout that you feel is completely valid given that social interaction is limited during a quarantine.
+The isolation and burnout you feel is completely valid given that social interaction is limited.

-While it may be difficult to adjust to a new working environment, creating effective productivity routines are essential in keeping you on top of your tasks and your mental health.
+While it may be difficult to adjust to this working environment, creating effective productivity routines are essential in keeping you on top of your tasks and your mental health.

 Allot time for breaks